Lewisville, Texas: Transportation

 The primary freeway running through Lewisville is Interstate 35E, which runs north–south through the city.
 Before it was built, US Highway 77 (now Mill Street) was the main through route, connecting the city with Denton to the north and Dallas to the south.
 In 1998, the Texas Department of Transportation carried out a Major Investment Study to examine the possibility of expanding the section of Interstate 35E between Interstate 635 and U.S. Route 380, the primary focus being an 8 mi stretch from Texas State Highway 121 to the bridge crossing Lewisville Lake.
 The project is scheduled to add one general-purpose lane in each direction, in addition to a managed toll lane.
 The project is expected to allow the city to substantially renovate its portion of the I-35 Corridor.
 Construction on the first phase of the project is projected to begin in summer 2013 and finish in late 2016.

 Texas State Highway 121, which runs along the Sam Rayburn Tollway, intersects with Interstate 35E in the southeastern edge of the city.
-Farm to Market Road 1171, known in the city as Main Street, runs east–west across the middle part of the city from Business Highway 121 to Interstate 35W.
+Farm to Market Road 1171, known in the city as Main Street, runs east–west across the middle part of the city from Interstate 35E to Interstate 35W.
 Farm to Market Road 407 runs east–west across the northern part of the city.
 Lewisville also encompasses most of Farm to Market Road 3040, which runs east–west towards Carrollton and Flower Mound.